shapeoko/Docs/content/helloworld.md

 If you have sourced your own electronics, you can easily determine your own settings by using this [Grbl settings calculator.](http://homepage.ntlworld.com/r.j.noble/ShapeOko/grblcalc/)

 Ensure that the machine moves the correct distance/direction for each axis.
-Revisit the [electronics page](electronics.html) if need be to re-wire the machine, or re-configure Grbl (while a reversal of the X- and Y-axes will merely result in mirrored or upside-down prints (once one gets the origin set), a reversal of the Z-axis can be disastrous, resulting in a crash into the wasteboard).
+Revisit the [electronics page](electronics.html) if need be to re-wire the machine, or [re-configure Grbl](http://www.shapeoko.com/wiki/index.php/Grbl#Invert_Bits) (while a reversal of the X- and Y-axes will merely result in mirrored or upside-down prints (once one gets the origin set), a reversal of the Z-axis can be disastrous, resulting in a crash into the wasteboard).

+If one has started with the suggested value of

+		$6=28

+Then if the Z-axis is reversed you should enter

+		$6=156

+If the X-axis is reversed you should enter

+		$6=60

+If the Y-axis is reversed you should enter

+		$6=92

+If X- and Y-axes are reversed

+		$6=124

+If X- and Z-axes are reversed

+		$6=188

+If Y- and Z-axes are reversed

+		$6=220

+And lastly, to reverse all three axes

+		$6=252

 ##Open File